 However, using these options you’re only adjusting the “master volume”.
 If you want to adjust the system or a particular app’s sounds, the steps are different.

-In the past, you would just use the Volume Mixer experience, but starting with Windows 10 version 1803, the advanced sound settings are integrated into the Settings app.
+In the past, you would just use the Volume Mixer experience, but starting with Windows 10 April 2018 Update (version 1803), the advanced sound settings are integrated into the Settings app.

 To change the sound settings for an app, launch the app, and then do the following: